argonne-lcf/CompPerfWorkshop/00_workflows/balsam_demo/README.md

 Balsam: ALCF Computational Performance Workshop
 ===============================================

 [Balsam](https://github.com/argonne-lcf/balsam) is a toolkit for describing and managing large-scale computational campaigns on supercomputers.
-The command line interface and Python API make it easy for users to adopt: with a small Python wrapper, ...
+The command line interface and Python API make it easy for users to adopt: after wrapping the command line in a few lines of Python code, users describe jobs with accompanying command-line options, which are stored persistently in the Balsam database.
+A Balsam site runs on a login node or service node of a cluster,

+The full [Balsam documentation](https://balsam.readthedocs.io/en/latest) covers all functionality for users, including additional examples, and describes the Balsam architecture for potential developers; contributions welcome!

 To get started on ThetaGPU: